-The course will provide students the opportunity to expand their knowledge about the fundamentals of the American judicial system and how it can impact their lives in ways they might not otherwise imagine.
 The course will further students' understanding of the law, court procedures, civil liberties and the American legal system.
 It will also increase proficiency in basic life skills, such as listening, public speaking, rote memorization, reading, and analytical reasoning.
 Summer reading is required in this course.
 Students are required to think independently and develop their advocacy skills regardless of which side of an issue is being presented.
 Most importantly, the course will promote better communication and cooperation between the student, Chelmsford High School, and the legal profession.
-Students who take Common Law and Trial Procedures II will be required to those professions.
+Students who take Common Law and Trial Procedures II will be required to participate in the Massachusetts Bar Association's Mock Trial program.
+This unique experience will heighten the student's consciousness of law-related professions and the academic studies, which lead to those professions.
 Many schools in the state participate in this competition-based program, including well-known educational facilities from the private sector.
+Students are required to complete a summer reading assignment prior to the first class of the school year.
 Common Law and Trial Procedures II is available to seniors who have taken CLTP I during their junior year.